 will be strictly applied for your safety.
 All members of your team must stay together.

-EV 2017 will be held at the Caroona Creek Conservation Park near Mount Bryan East - a great
+EV 2018 will be held at Mount Crawford - a great

-hiking area with plenty to challenge the best Guide, Scout and Venturer Hikers!
+hiking area with a mixture of pine plantation and native scrub.
+Plenty to challenge the best Guide, Scout and Venturer Hikers!

 Team and entry requirements

-Teams can be a made up of a mix of males and females from any of the thre eligible groups;
+Teams can be a made up of a mix of males and females from any of the three eligible groups;

 - Older Scouts;